Rapid cargo verification with cosmic ray muon scattering and absorption tomography: Muon tomography

 where $\beta$ is the ratio between velocity of muon \emph{V} to velocity of light \emph{c}, \emph{X\textsubscript{0}} is the radiation length of the material, \emph{L} is the length of the material traversed. \emph{X\textsubscript{0}} is a material property and depends on the density of the material $\rho$, the atomic mass \emph{A} and the atomic number \emph{Z} and can be expressed as\cite{lynch1991approximations}:

-For material discrimination purposes in muon tomography we define the scattering density ($\lambda$), derived from Rossi formula~\cite{highland1975some}:
+For material discrimination purposes in muon tomography we define the scattering density ($\lambda$), derived:

-where $p_{0}$ is a nominal muon momentum and $\lambda$ is with units in milliradians$^2$/cm.
+where $p_{0}$ represents the nominal muon momentum, chosen to be 3 GeV/c, and $\lambda$ is with units in milliradians$^2$/cm.
 The approximation $\beta$c $\cong$ 1 for muons is used in this equation.
 The scattering density of a material represents the mean square scattering angle of muons passing through a unit depth of that material.
 For generating tomographic image scattering angles are accumulated at different locations generating a 3D map of scattering densities.

-From equations 2 and 3 one can seen that the width of scattering angle distribution inversely depends on the material radiation length which is dependent on the atomic number of the material and material density.
+From equations \ref{eq:2} and \ref{eq:3} one can see that the width of scattering angle distribution inversely depends on the material radiation length which is dependent on the atomic number of the material and material density.
 For materials with higher atomic numbers Z (high-\textit{Z}) muons will scatter with larger scattering angles.
 It is therefore possible to characterize the density profile of a large object by measuring muon directions before and after passing through the target object.
-If cargo is a composite material muon scattering depend on its chemical composition.
-The combined radiation length of the composite material is given by formula~\cite{gupta2010calculation}:
+Cargo is often composed of composite materials, and muon scattering is highly dependent on its chemical composition.
+The radiation length in a mixture or compound may be approximated by~\cite{beringer2012review}:

-where \textit{W}$_{0}$ is the total mass of the sample in g. \textit{X}$_{0}$ is the combined radiation length of the sample in g$\cdot$cm$^{‐2}$. \textit{W}$_{i}$ is the mass of the individual component in g. \textit{X}$_{i}$ is the radiation length of the individual component g$\cdot$cm$^{‐2}$.